hassan3208/TagsRealEstate/README.md

   - `POST /deals/import` – ingest & normalize raw JSON
   - `GET /deals` – filtering, pagination, search
   - `GET /analytics/market-summary` – lightweight statistics
+  - `GET /deals/states` – for getting all state in our database

+- **Environment variable file**
+  - Add the .env file in your backend folder and just add a variabele DATABASE_URL.
+For your assistance i have added the .env file in the backend follder just paste your database URL from Supabase.

 ### Frontend (React + TypeScript)

 - Import Page